larrydodson/Mission-to-Mars/README.md

 ## Results

-  #### Deliverable 1
-   **Scrape High-Resolution Mars Hemisphere Images and Titles**
+  ### Deliverable 1  --  Scrape High-Resolution Mars Hemisphere Images and Titles

-    * Please see the file  Mission_to_Mars_Challenge.ipynb  to see 1) code for retrieving the full-resoluiton image and title for each hemisphere, 2) code with for looping to scrape for the hemisphere images.
+    Please see the file  Mission_to_Mars_Challenge.ipynb  to see 1) code for retrieving the full-resolution image and title for each hemisphere, 2) code with for looping to scrape for the hemisphere images.

-   **In Figure-1, Confirmaton of "Scraping Sucess"**:
+   **In Figure-1, Confirmation of "Scraping Successful"**:
   ![](https://github.com/larrydodson/Mission-to-Mars/blob/master/scrape_success.png)